 Other factors that contribute to poor sleep may not be something you can handle on your own.
 Dealing with issues such as depression, anxiety or menopause may require a doctor’s help.
 A prescription could help control symptoms that disrupt your sleep.

-Medical conditions such as thyroid problems, acid reflux, chronic pain or heart failure — among others —also can cause poor sleep.
-“Sleep restores body function, and when these systems are broken, it’s unrestful sleep,” Haq says.
+Medical conditions such as thyroid problems, acid reflux, chronic pain or heart failure can also cause poor sleep.
+“Sleep restores body function, and when these systems are broken, it’s unrestful sleep,” Dr. Haq says.

 Pregnant and post-partum women, unfortunately, must simply wait until they’re not waking up every hour to go to the bathroom or attending to a hungry newborn.
 Still, maintain good sleep hygiene as best you can, and when the baby starts sleeping through the night, you can also get back on track.